peterjbassi/filamentapp/README.md

-Simple project using Docker Compose to demonstrate load balancing cache issue in Livewire.
+Simple project using Docker Compose to demonstrate suspected load balancing cache issue in Livewire.

 Logging in brings up a Filament dashboard configured to show 10 chart widgets in a 2-column/5-row layout.
 One or more of the chart requests to `/livewire/update` will fail.